NURS FPX 4050 Assessment 3 Care Coordination Presentation to Colleagues

 Care Coordination Presentation to Colleagues

-Empowering Nurses in Care Coordination
+Nurses Role in Care Coordination and Continuum of Care

 Conclusion